spierala/mini-rx-store/README.md

 ## ts-action

-MiniRX supports writing and consuming actions with [ts-action](https://www.npmjs.com/package/ts-action).
+MiniRx supports writing and consuming actions with [ts-action](https://www.npmjs.com/package/ts-action) which helps to reduce boilerplate code.

-There are also [ts-action-operators](https://www.npmjs.com/package/ts-action-operators) which will help you to consume actions in Effects.
+There are also [ts-action-operators](https://www.npmjs.com/package/ts-action-operators) to consume actions in Effects.

 Install the packages using npm: